trofi/trofi.github.io.gen/posts/292-nix-language-nondeterminism-example.md

 [nix expression language](https://nixos.wiki/wiki/Overview_of_the_Nix_Language).

 It's a pure (immutable values) lazy (call-by-need) dynamically typed language.
-It has simple and short on builtin primitives.
+It is simple and short on builtin primitives.
 The simpler expressions are usually easy to read and reason about.

 `nix repl` provides great interactive environment to poke at things: